 Wonderful is located in Via Nazionale, a pretty close walk from Piazza della Repubblica or la Fontana di Trevi (I would say halfway both!)
 First time I went I was introduced by a friend.
 Normally when I go there I would mix some Baci Perugina, Tiramisu, and Nutella Cream.
 I must say this is my favorite gelato in Italy ever!

 Best Gelato in Italy: Gelato in Perugia

-This gelato in Perugia is from an amazing gelateria called Lick, which luckily was introduced to me by my Italian college professor (because, how many chances there are that you actually get to meet your Italian professor from Miami in a random street in Perugia?) and I couldn’t get enough.
+This gelato in Perugia, the town of the Eurochocolate, is from an amazing gelateria called Lick.
+I was luckily introduced to this gelato by my Italian college professor (because, how many chances there are that you actually get to meet your Italian professor from Miami in a random street in Perugia?) and I couldn’t get enough.
 Their flavors are more on the creative side.
 I tried Gorgonzola cheese mixed with honey and nuts flavor.
 That is one of the most delicious things I’ve ever tried.
 They tend to change their menu with some flavors of the day which makes it even more interesting.
 Some other flavors you might find there are Lemon Basil and Pear with Chocolate Chips.